 The Turn of the Key by Ruth Ware

 Ruth Ware is the Agatha Christie of our generation… and don’t @ me.
 From the minute I began reading her debut novel, I knew this woman was going to be something really special and I was right.
 I have devoured every single novel she has released and this one seems like her darkest and most terrifying one yet.
 The Turn of the Key follows a woman who accepts a position as a live-in nanny with a generous salary working for the perfect family.
 Don’t worry, this is still a thriller as soon enough Rowan is in prison and a child is dead.
 The novel then progresses back to all of the events leading up to the imprisonment and from my experience with Ruth Ware, it is going to be one wild ride.
-I cannot wait to read this one while sunning myself by the pool because something tells me I
+I cannot wait to read this one while sunning myself by the pool because something tells me I won’t want to be reading this one at night.

 The Arrangement by Robyn Harding

 Robyn Harding is back!
 The Arrangement is by far my most anticipated read this season and my ARC is in a safe place where I can occasionally absorb its beauty.
 Not only is this cover beyond gorgeous, but I have a lot of feelings on Robyn Harding: it is no secret that I have an obsession with her novel Her Pretty Face.
 That being said, her latest novel, The Arrangement, is so enticing and the cover is both haunting and inviting.
 The Arrangement is the story of Natalie, a New York City art student who finds herself online searching for a sugar daddy to help make ends meet.
 After a small affair with married Gabe, Natalie finds herself obsessed and off the rails, abusing alcohol and behaving erratically.
-A novel featuring murder, sex
+A novel featuring murder, sex and stalking, The Arrangement is bound to make August hotter than ever.
+This is a novel not to be missed.

 The Woman in the Park by Teresa Sorkin and Tullan Holmqvist